mlibrary/umlib_admin/README.md

 # umlib_admin
+Theme development environment:
+- Drupal version: 10.1.6
+- Claro version: 10.1.6

+Please contact burkebri@umich.edu if you notice any updates or changes needed based on your installed Drupal version.

 This is the admin drupal theme for U-M Library sites built using the Claro admin theme as a parent.
 The umlib_admin theme uses styles from the U-M Library Design System.